imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletechatmessages"></a>
 # **DeleteChatMessages**
-> void DeleteChatMessages (DeleteChatMessagesBulkInputObject deleteChatMessagesBulkInputObject, int? id, bool? xIgnoreNullValues = null)
+> void DeleteChatMessages (DeleteChatMessagesBulkInputObject deleteChatMessagesBulkInputObject, int? id)

 Delete messages from chat by given messages ID(s).